bevacqua/beautify-text/readme.md

 ## features

-Prettifies multiple typographic marks, some cases are outlined below.
+Prettifies several typographic marks, some cases are outlined below.

 - Single and double quotes
 - Apostrophes